azzaxp/digitaljamath/README.md

 ## 🤝 Contributing

 We welcome contributions!
+We are specifically looking for:
+- **Django Developers**: To build the compliance engine.
+- **Next.js Wizards**: To craft accessible interfaces.
+- **Reviewers & Testers**: To hunt bugs, verify releases, and ensure stability.
+- **Shariah Analysts**: To verify financial logic.

 Please follow these steps:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`).